 Kala Ghoda Association:

-Kala Ghoda is an Association that was formed on 30th October 1998 with the objective of maintaining and preserving the heritage and art of South Mumbai.
-Kala Ghoda Arts Festival is the country’s largest multicultural festival, it takes place in either January or February every year.
+Kala Ghoda is an Association that was formed on 30th October 1998 with the objective of maintaining and preserving the heritage and art of South Mumbai. this fest is an Art Festival is the country’s largest multicultural festival, it takes place in either January or February every year.
 It draws millions of eyes, not just from India but the whole globe.
 Kala Ghoda festival gained attention and popularity since 1999 by attracting plenty of tourists.
 This cultural fair displays various art forms including traditional and western music, dance forms and culture.
 It not only ends over here but it involves many seminars and workshops which enlighten us towards hidden India.